rhymeyang/Se/docs/308B/Chapter05.md

 Many security issues need to be considered in a virtualization environment, including

-- **Access control**
-  - Access to virtualization management and monitoring functions should be restricted to those personnel who require it.
+- **Access control**<br/> Access to virtualization management and monitoring functions should be restricted to those personnel who require it.
-- **Resource allocation**
-  - A virtualization environment needs to be carefully configured so that each virtual machine is given the resources it requires to function correctly and perform adequately.
+- **Resource allocation**<br/> A virtualization environment needs to be carefully configured so that each virtual machine is given the resources it requires to function correctly and perform adequately.
-- **Logging and monitoring**
-  - Virtual environments need to be carefully monitored so that any sign of security compromise will be quickly recognized and acted on.
+- **Logging and monitoring**<br/> Virtual environments need to be carefully monitored so that any sign of security compromise will be quickly recognized and acted on.
-- **Hardening**
-  - Virtual environments need to be configured so that only necessary services and features are enabled, and all unnecessary services and features are either disabled or removed.
+- **Hardening**<br/> Virtual environments need to be configured so that only necessary services and features are enabled, and all unnecessary services and features are either disabled or removed.
-- **Vulnerability management**
-  - Virtualization environments need to be monitored as closely as operating systems and other software so that the IT organization is aware of newly discovered security vulnerabilities and available patches.
+- **Vulnerability management**<br/> Virtualization environments need to be monitored as closely as operating systems and other software so that the IT organization is aware of newly discovered security vulnerabilities and available patches.

 #### Hardware Maintenance